pekermilas/Coursera_Capstone/Capstone_Project_TheBattleOfNeighborhoods/Introduction.md

 Although there are many magazine articles about the comparison of these two boroughs of NYC, finding a quantitative comparison is very hard to find.
-Threfore, my project will be a quantitative comparison of the two areas in terms of types quantities of their nearby venues.
+Threfore, my project will be a quantitative comparison of the two areas in terms of venue types and their quantities.

 [1] https://metropolismoving.com/blog/brooklyn-vs-queens/